-Big Blue Diving is a scuba diving centre providing a quality diving experience in a good atmosphere and with the required professionalism.
+Big Blue Diving is a scuba diving center providing a quality diving experience in a good atmosphere and with the required professionalism.
 They pride themselves on the high standard of service and expertise of diving staff and instructors who will make your scuba diving holidays special.
-Their instructors, divemasters, and the rest of the staff are well-known for their professionalism and hospitality.
+Their instructors, divemasters, and the rest of the team are well-known for their professionalism and hospitality.

 Keeping the sea clean

 During the first week of May, a traditional scuba divers meeting takes place in Bol.
 It is organized and supported by local tourist organizations to invite divers to help clean the seafloor.
-Over the last 10 years, the event grew to a point where over 200 scuba divers come to Bol to help clean the seafloor before the tourist season.
+Over the last ten years, the event grew to a point where over 200 scuba divers come to Bol to help clean the seafloor before the tourist season.

-Every year event takes place around the 1st of May.
+Every year, the event takes place around the 1st of May.
 You can get more info or make a reservation to come by contacting us.

-The Adriatic sea is warm enough for comfortable scuba diving; the average temperature ranges from 22-25C in summer and never drops below 13C in winter.
+The Adriatic Sea is warm enough for comfortable scuba diving; the average temperature ranges from 22-25C in summer and never drops below 13C in winter.
 The Croatian Adriatic coast is considered to be, and really is, one of the cleanest seas in Europe.
-This ensures high visibility while scuba diving and makes it a wonderful diving experience.
-Although the Adriatic sea is small, it hides some of the best diving sites.
+This ensures high visibility while scuba diving, making it a wonderful diving experience.
+Although the Adriatic Sea is small, it hides some of the best diving sites.
 Adriatic is full of flora and fauna.
-It is inhabited by numerous species of fish, mammals, molluscs, crustaceans, echinoderms, plankton, algae, sponges, and other organisms.
+Numerous species of fish, mammals, mollusks, crustaceans, echinoderms, plankton, algae, sponges, and other organisms inhabit it.

-Because of all of this, the Adriatic Sea provides great opportunities for the development of scuba diving tourism.
+Because of this, the Adriatic Sea provides great opportunities for developing scuba diving tourism.
 Not to mention that Croatian Adriatic has many species found only here.
 Also, Adriatic sea tuna fish is one of the most valued tuna fish in the world, with the majority of tuna catch being exported the same day directly to Japan to be sold at its fish markets.